Myhos0/WorldCup-DB/README.md

 # WorldCup-DB
-WorldCup database about world cup years 2014 and 2015 with scripts-bash for insert data from file csv and queries the freecodecamp project
+World Cup database for years 2014 and 2015 with bash scripts to insert data from a csv file and some queries from the freecodecamp project/
+Base de datos sobre la copa del mundo en los años 2014 y 2018 con scripts en bash para insertar datos desde un archivo csv y algunas consultas del ejercicio de freecodecamp